msmerlak/beyond-may/papers/response-referee.md

 As also discussed in reference [25] (end of "I. MODEL DEFINITION"), the choice of scaling or not the interaction depends on the ecological setting of interest.
 We believe that it is appropriate to fix the strength and heterogeneity of the interaction ($mean(A)=\mu$ and $var(A)=\sigma^2$) if our goal is to study the effects of changes in the number of degrees of freedom.
-In this setting, while the full limit in which $N\to\infty$ leads to the homogeneous interaction case, the cavity approximation does a good job at describing the empirical distributions obtained from simulations as long as $\sigma\sqrt{N}$ is not negligible with respect to $\mu N$.
+In this setting, while the full limit in which $N\to\infty$ leads to the homogeneous interaction case with $x^*\to0$ due to competitive pressure, the cavity approximation does a good job at describing the empirical distributions obtained from simulations as long as $\sigma\sqrt{N}$ is not negligible with respect to $\mu N$.

 We now discuss this and point out that it amounts to consider a strong-interactions regime and compare with the reference mentioned by the referee (E Mallmin, A Traulsen, S De Monte *PNAS* 2024, now reference [35] in the manuscript) for an ecological example in which this choice is made to study chaotic turnover of species with broad abundance distributions.